-It starts with an 8-week parenting course that will be offered in the institutions over and over again.
+It starts with an 8-week parenting course that is offered in the institutions over and over again.
 From there the men will move into a Dad Group in the prison that will meet regularly to keep them connected about something positive – their children!

-The project will also offer a Dad Group on the outside - to continue to help men in our communities.
+The project also offers a Dad Group on the outside - to continue to help men in our communities.
 This group is for dads who have been in jail, federally or provincially in the past, to focus on community parenting issues.
 It will meet regularly, starting in September 2018.

 We welcome all dads affected by incarceration.
 We will be working with them to keep them connected to their kids, to help them feel better about themselves, to cope with prison, and to strengthen the family unit for reintegration success.